 The sensor technology monitoring temperature & humidity also effectively control condensation, so they work in the bathroom as well as other rooms.

 When it comes to the kitchen extraction system or range hoods, they must extract to the outside.

 It pays to choose the appropriate ventilation system depending on the size of the home, the number of rooms and size of extractor fans attached to it.

 SORT MOISTURE & DRAINAGE

 Rental properties must have efficient drainage and guttering, down pipes and drains.

 If a rental home has an enclosed sub-floor, it must have a ground moisture barrier or suitable alternative if it’s possible to install one.

 In sub-floor spaces, install polythene sheeting that is at least 0.25mm thick over the ground under the house.

-The standards state that rental homes must have no unnecessary gaps or holes in walls, ceilings, windows, floors, and doors that cause noticeable draughts.
+Rental properties must have no unintentional gaps or holes in walls, ceilings, windows, floors, and doors that cause noticeable draughts.